ES2Spring2020-ComputinginEngineering/project-2-aedanbrown/README.md

 Functions in KMeansClustering_functions.py:

 createCentroids(k)
-    -createCentroids makes random centroids to start the algorithm -It takes in one argument:
+- createCentroids makes random centroids to start the algorithm
+- It takes in one argument:
-        -k is an integer representing the number of centroids to be created -It returns an array representing the centroids
+  - k is an integer representing the number of centroids to be created
+- It returns an array representing the centroids

 normalizeData(glucose, hemoglobin)
--normalizeData normalizes the data to be on a 0 to 1 unitless scale -It takes in two arguments
+- normalizeData normalizes the data to be on a 0 to 1 unitless scale
+- It takes in two arguments
-        -glucose is an array of the original glucose values -hemoglobin is an array of the original hemoglobin values -It returns an two arrays: the normalized glucose and hemoglobin values
+  - glucose is an array of the original glucose values
+  - hemoglobin is an array of the original hemoglobin values
+- It returns an two arrays: the normalized glucose and hemoglobin values

 assignCentroid(centroids, glucose, hemoglobin)
--assignCentroids assigns a centroid to each data point -It takes in three arguments
+- assignCentroids assigns a centroid to each data point
+- It takes in three arguments
-            -centroids is an array representing the location of the centroids -glucose is an array of the normalized glucose values -hemoglobin is an array of the normalized hemoglobin values -It returns an array that shows which centroid each data point is assigned to
+  - centroids is an array representing the location of the centroids
+  - glucose is an array of the normalized glucose values
+  - hemoglobin is an array of the normalized hemoglobin values
+- It returns an array that shows which centroid each data point is assigned to

 calculateMean(centroid_assign, glucose, hemoglobin)
--calculateMean calculates the mean of the data associated to each centroid -It takes in three arguments:
+- calculateMean calculates the mean of the data associated to each centroid
+- It takes in three arguments:
-        -centroid_assign is an array that shows which centroid each data point is assigned to -glucose is an array of the normalized glucose values -hemoglobin is an array of the normalized hemoglobin values -It returns an array representing the mean values of each cluster
+  - centroid_assign is an array that shows which centroid each data point is assigned to
+  - glucose is an array of the normalized glucose values
+  - hemoglobin is an array of the normalized hemoglobin values
+- It returns an array representing the mean values of each cluster

 plotClusters(centroids,centroid_assignment, glucose, hemoglobin)
--plotClusters plots the data with different colors and symbols to represent each cluster -It takes in four arguments:
+- plotClusters plots the data with different colors and symbols to represent each cluster
+- It takes in four arguments:
-        -centroids is an array representing the location of the centroids -centroid_assignment is an array that shows which centroid each data point is assigned to -glucose is an array of the normalized glucose values -hemoglobin is an array of the normalized hemoglobin values -It doesn't return anything
+  - centroids is an array representing the location of the centroids
+  - centroid_assignment is an array that shows which centroid each data point is assigned to
+  - glucose is an array of the normalized glucose values
+  - hemoglobin is an array of the normalized hemoglobin values
+- It doesn't return anything